Aleandro2000/doit-web-app/README.md

 3. I learned to make a search engine integrated with wikipedia to help users with usefull information about tech concepts.
 For the search engine system I used NLP to take main noums for sentence and search informations abut them.
 AND MORE

 For me, that is the biggest project from my entire career even if It's not a commercial one and in use.
 That is the reason when I decided finally to make it public.
 Because it's my heart project and it's so close to Christmass, I have decidet to make it OPEN SOURCE, yep, OPEN SOURCE with the purpose to give YOU velue as much as given me, and still giving.
 Even if it's not a perfect project that respects highest standards, from the mistakes from this projects I learned the most valuable practices that may offer from the beginning of a full-stack developer career.
+I hope it will be usefull in your careeer development, especially if you are a beginner or a junior developer.

 That was the spark that bring the big fire!

-Cheers and no hesitate to contact me if you feel to contribue also to it and to level up to sensei full-stack developer!
-I hope it will be usefull in your careeer development, especially if you are a beginner or a junior developer.
+Good luck, and feel free to contact me if you feel like contributing to this one as well and moving up to sensei full-stack developer!

-Happy coding!

 # Main component from the application